grisha/mod_python/Doc/pythonapi.rst

 .. class:: table([mapping-or-sequence])

    Returns a new empty object of type ``mp_table``.
-See Section :ref:`pyapi-mptable` ZZZ for description of the table object.
+See Section :ref:`pyapi-mptable` for description of the table object.
 The *mapping-or-sequence* will be used to provide initial values for the table.